Dame Edna Everage: 2010–2023

 In 2010, Dame Edna collaborated with cabaret pianist and singer Michael Feinstein for a two-person revue in the United States, titled All About Me, based on the premise that the pair were rivals who were forced to work together for the show's sake.
 The show opened as the second production for the newly refurbished Henry Miller's Theatre and was planned to run from 18 March through 18 July 2010 (with previews beginning on 22 February), but lukewarm reviews and low ticket sales led to the limited engagement being cut short and closing on 4 April 2010, after 27 previews and 20 regular performances.
 On 25 March 2010, she appeared on the television talk show The View as a guest host to promote the production.

+An intimate night with Dame Edna: New Jenny Craig ambassador performs at Civic Hotel, Sydney, 2012.

 On 29 April 2011, she appeared on the Channel Nine broadcast William and Kate: The Royal Wedding, with Karl Stefanovic and Lisa Wilkinson, covering the wedding of Prince William and Catherine Middleton at Buckingham Palace, along with Tracy Grimshaw and Kathy Lette at Westminster Abbey.

 On 18 March 2012, Humphries announced he would "retire" the Dame Edna character because he was "beginning to feel a bit senior".

 On 15 March 2013, Dame Edna Everage appeared on Red Nose Day 2013 as a guest star and judge for the Comic Relief Does MasterChef competition between Jack Whitehall and Micky Flanagan.

 In June 2013, Dame Edna returned in a Sydney Opera House production of Peter and the Wolf.

 In 2013, Dame Edna announced her final tour of the United Kingdom.
 The show opened in November 2013 at the London Palladium before beginning a UK tour in January 2014.